Market: How do I analyze historical products in EDITED?

 When completing historical analysis in EDITED, there are a couple of things to bear in mind to ensure the data you’re analyzing is an accurate representation of what was happening in the market at the time.

 Price & Status filters are all referring to the Price & Status of the product the last time we saw it on the retailers’ site.
-For example, this means if you have applied a Date & Timeline filter to analyze products that were in stock on your competitor’s sites in July 2019, and you also have in stock applied within Price & Status, you’ll only be seeing products that were in stock in July 2019 that were still in stock the last time we tracked the retailer’s site.
+For example, if you wish to analyze products that were in stock on your competitor’s sites in May 2026, you can set an In Stock date range of 01/05/2026 - 31/05/2026.

 What if I want to carry out historical pricing analysis, but don’t want to analyze the discounted price?